-In a recent article titled “Canada needs to boost its clean technology sector,” The Globe & Mail writes that “resources like Cleantech Commons are essential in moving Canada up the commercialization ranks, and to bolster its reputation for innovation.”
+In an article titled “Canada needs to boost its clean technology sector,” The Globe & Mail writes that “resources like Cleantech Commons are essential in moving Canada up the commercialization ranks, and to bolster its reputation for innovation.”

 “Cleantech Commons,” The Globe writes, “is a research park designed to boost collaboration between private industry and the academic community.”

 It quotes Cleantech Commons executive director, Martin Yuill, saying “we [are] building a cluster of scalable growth companies in the areas of clean, green and low-carbon technology development.”

 In a follow-up interview, Yuill told the Trent Office of Research and Innovation that while Trent is a well-recognized centre of education and research excellence, Cleantech Commons will build on those strengths by forging cross-disciplinary linkages between education, research, industry, and entrepreneurial talent to drive innovation in the clean technology sector.

 Cleantech Commons, he explained, will provide a location for industry to work alongside Trent’s world-leading researchers and students to explore practical solutions to current and future energy, environment, and climate challenges.